Speaker`s Bio

 Quantifying the impacts of anticipated climate change on natural and built environments and communities is difficult, but urgently needed by people making long term investment decisions.

 This paper outlines the vital role spatial risk modelling is playing to assist those preparing long term strategies and plans concerned with the impacts of anticipated climate change.
-The paper describes a meaningful and innovative spatial framework established to assess the likely state-wide impact of climate change on coastal assets based on coastal erosion and inundation The approach modelled the coas
+The paper describes a meaningful and innovative spatial framework established to assess the likely state-wide impact of climate change on coastal assets based on coastal erosion and inundation

 tline dividing it up into 50m segments, assigning relevant attributes to these segments and evaluating how assets on, or related to, the coast may be impacted.
 The asset evaluation process involves assigning a profile to each identified asset on or near to the coast to create a profile of identify its coastal erosion vulnerability impacts and inundation outcomes for different levels of Sea Level Rise and Storm events.